How to analyze material flows using process mining techniques

 Thought Leader

-Process mining is a hot topic—and has been for more than five years.
-Celonis, one of the early solutions, is the first European “unicorn” and is now valued at over $11 billion.
-This type of growth and valuation can only be based upon proven value delivery.
-And there is no doubt that process mining techniques have delivered value in process analysis.
+Process mining is a hot topic in our industry—and has been for several years.
+I‘ve seen early process mining solutions skyrocket in valuation over this time period.
+This type of growth and valuation boost can only be based upon proven value delivery.
+There is no doubt in my mind that process mining techniques have delivered value in process analysis.
+And so, for readers who are new to process mining, I’d like to provide a quick introduction.

-For the readers who are unaware of process mining, here is a quick introduction.
-With the advent of ERP systems, particularly SAP, companies started capturing transactions, which are a record of when particular process activities are performed, by whom they are performed and on what they are performed.
+With the advent of ERP systems, particularly SAP, companies started capturing transactions.
+These transactions are a record of when particular process activities are performed, by whom and on what.

 Transaction capturing